sloansparger/bear/README.md

 ## `bear search [TERM]`

-Show search results in Bear for all notes or for a specific tag.
+Fetch search results from Bear for all notes or for a specific tag.

 ```
 USAGE